 Baylor St. Luke’s Medical Center

 1101 Bates Avenue, Houston, Texas 77030

-Baylor St. Luke’s Medical Center has a section devoted to mesothelioma treatment.
-This department is the Mesothelioma Treatment Center at Baylor College of Medicine.
-Three trained specialists are on staff.
+Baylor St. Luke’s Medical Center in affiliation with the Dan L. Duncan Comprehensive Cancer Center is a mesothelioma hospital with a section devoted to treatment of this aggressive cancer.
+The department is the Mesothelioma Treatment Center at Baylor College of Medicine.

+Baylor St. Luke’s Medical Center